 Various tax planning issues in administering estates, covering disclaimers and selected income tax and estate tax issues.

 - Mr. Digby

-This program is approved by the State Bar of Texas for 20.5 hours, including 1 hour of ethics.
-Course ID Number: 928014111.
+This program is approved by the State Bar of Texas for a total of 20.5 hours, including 1 hour of ethics.
+Course ID Number: 174028751.
 Credit hours for other states will vary and are subject to each state’s approval and credit rounding rules.

 For this conference, CAIL will directly apply (if requested) for course accreditation in the following states: California, Minnesota, New Mexico, Ohio, Oklahoma, Pennsylvania, Texas and Virginia.
 Some of these states may not approve a program for credit hours before the program occurs.
 Attorneys may be eligible to receive CLE credit through reciprocity or attorney self-submission in other states.
+Attorneys filing by self-submission in certain states may be required to pay an additional fee.
 CAIL conferences are typically accredited by all mandatory CLE states.

 Specialization Credit: This program is approved by the Texas Board of Legal Specialization for 20.5 hours in the following areas: Estate Planning and Probate Law and Tax Law.